Huayna Picchu 65 articles

 The truth about the dangers of the Huayna Picchu mountain

-The Huayna Picchu mountain offers the best experience in the Inca city of Machu Picchu.
-It is a hike on steep trails alongside frightening ravines.
-To enter this summit you must make your reservation months in advance.
-People over 12 can enter.
+Huayna Picchu offers the ultimate experience in the Inca city of Machu Picchu.
+It involves a hike along steep trails alongside formidable ravines.
+To reach this summit, you must make a reservation months in advance.
+Visitors over 12 years of age are welcome.

 Is Huayna Picchu dangerous?

-• Many people wonder if the Huayna Picchu mountain is really dangerous.
+• Many people wonder if Huayna Picchu mountain is really dangerous.

-• Climbing and descending this mountain is difficult but not dangerous .
+• Going up and down this mountain is difficult but not dangerous.

-• If you are in good health and pay attention to the trails and stairways; the Huayna Picchu mountain is safe.
+• If you are in good health and pay attention to the trails and steps, Huayna Picchu is safe.

-• However, if in Huayna Picchu you find your own way or cross the security lines, you may have an accident.
+• However, if you try to find your own way around Huayna Picchu or cross the security lines, you could have an accident.

-• The few cases of accidents in Huayna Picchu occurred by people who decided to deliberately omit the signs and safety lines.
+• The few accidents on Huayna Picchu occurred because people deliberately ignored safety signs and lines.

-• The Huayna Picchu mountain does not represent a danger to the tourist .
+• Huayna Picchu mountain does not represent a danger to tourists.

-• However, visitors should take their precautions when crossing some sections of the mountain, such as: the stairs of death or the Temple of the Moon.
+• However, visitors should take precautions when crossing some sections of the mountain, such as the Stairs of Death or narrow trails.

 • In addition, altitude sickness could put the health of older adults or people with heart problems at risk.

-• At that altitude the symptoms of ‘altitude sickness’ are not dangerous.
-However, the effort of climbing the mountain could generate an accelerated heart rate .
+• At that altitude, the symptoms of altitude sickness aren’t dangerous.
+However, the effort of climbing the mountain could cause a rapid heart rate.

-• That is why older adults are recommended to consult their doctor.
-People with heart problems should avoid climbing this summit.
+• This is why older adults are advised to consult their doctor.
+People with heart problems should avoid climbing this peak.

-• The most common symptoms of altitude sickness in Huayna Picchu are: fatigue, cardiac acceleration and nausea.
+• The most common symptoms of altitude sickness on Huayna Picchu are fatigue, rapid heart rate, and nausea.

-• The stairs of death are the last section that leads to the top of the Huayna Picchu mountain .
+• The Stairs of Death are the last stretch leading to the top of Huayna Picchu mountain.

-• They are so called because of the dizzying views that can be obtained from them as well as the difficulty of surpassing them.
-However, there have never been any unfortunate accidents in this part of the Huayna Picchu mountain.
+• They are so named for the vertiginous views that can be obtained from them, as well as the difficulty of climbing them.
+However, there have never been any serious accidents in this part of Huayna Picchu.

-• Tourists are in no danger on this part of the road.
-There are lanyards on the side of the stairs.
-It is only recommended to go slowly step by step so as not to get too agitated.
+• Tourists are not in any danger on this part of the trail.
+There are safety ropes on either side of the stairs.
+It is only recommended to proceed slowly, step by step, to avoid becoming overly agitated.

-The stairs of death of the Huayna Picchu mountain
+The Stairs of Death of Huayna Picchu Mountain

 The Temple of the Moon